davidemerson/nnix.com/content/reading/Spinning_Silver.md

   recommender = ["Elizabeth B."]
 +++

 I had trouble with the narrative style.
 It was too flat, without subtlety or nuance to intrigue me.
+DNF on this one, though I did try for about half the book.